V3D4NTH/io/list.md

 --------------------------------------------------------------------------------
 1) Comics (Marvel and DC.
 Not manga and stuff)
 2) Football (Huga Barca fan!)
+3) Pro Wrestling
-3) MMA
+4) MMA
-4) Animated cartoons that seem surface-level that I can over analyse
+5) Animated cartoons that seem surface-level that I can over analyse
 - Beavis & Butthead
 - Family Guy
 - King of the Hill